(Video) Luis Diaz’s performance against Guatemala showcases his dribbling skills

-Luis Diaz was arguably the Liverpool player with the best form, before international duty began and so it’s no surprise to see that he impressed during the break.
+Luis Diaz was one of Liverpool’s strongest performers before international duty began and so it’s no surprise to see that he impressed during the break.

-Performing for Colombia, our No.23 played against Guatemala and his personal highlights from the game are a joy to watch.
+Performing for Colombia, our No.23’s personal highlights from the clash with Guatemala are a joy to watch.

 READ MORE: Reported Liverpool transfer target compared to Thiago by international teammate

-It’s no surprise to see that the 25-year-old was at his usual penetrative best and his dribbling was also superb.

-Often being doubled up on by the opposition defence, it’s clear that our man was targeted by Luis Fernando Tena’s side.
+It’s no surprise to see that the 25-year-old was at his usual penetrative best and his dribbling was also superb, despite being doubled up on by the opposition defence.

 VOTE for Empire of the Kop as Best Club Content Creator (Premier League) here: Football Content Awards